noahrc/blue-yam-95aaf/content/pages/index.md

           ## Indoor

           Our indoor space is an extremely safe and powerful experience.

           Registration opens every Tuesday at 5pm and is required.
 Reserve a table

           for you and your quarantine group to celebrate together!

-          *   Lorem ipsum

-          *   dolor sit amet
         url: lorem-ipsum
         type: col_item
     type: section_two_cols